Maple Glazed Carrots

 Instructions

-- Prepare the carrots: Trim the carrot tops from the carrots, either leaving an inch or two on top for decorative purposes or trimming the tops off entirely.
+- Prepare the carrots: Trim the green leafy tops from the carrots, either leaving an inch or two on top for decorative purposes or trimming the tops off entirely.
 Wash the carrots well, but do not peel.

-- Heat a large nonstick skillet over medium heat, and melt the ghee.
-Add the carrots in a single layer to the pan and cook for about 5 minutes, with a lid on, tossing the carrots halfway through to cook more evenly.
+- Heat a large nonstick skillet over medium heat, and melt the butter.
+Add the carrots in a single layer to the pan and cook for about 5 minutes, with a lid on, tossing them halfway through to cook more evenly.
 You want to cook the carrots until they are mostly tender.
-A good sign to watch for is if you're tossing them with tongs and they start to cut into the carrots too much (and that's an indicator it's time to switch to a spatula).
+A good sign to watch for is if you're tossing them with tongs and they start to cut into the carrots too much (and that's also an indicator that it's time to switch to a spatula).
 Also, cook time will vary depending on the thickness of the carrots you purchase, so cook for a few minutes more if necessary.

 Notes